 PROJECT AREA--The project area for the Cultural Enhancement Fund is defined as Manhattan, south of Houston Street.

-During the 4th quarter 2010, Nine subrecipients have completed their projects and two subrecipients CREATE and Soho Repertory Theater continue their work in this quarter.
+No change for last quarter.
+During the 1st quarter 2011, the status of this activity remains the same.
+Nine sub recipients have completed their projects and two subrecipients continue their work in this quarter.